Fluctuations of time averages around closed geodesics in non-positive curvature: Extensions of main result

 \subsection{Systems with non-uniform specification}

 The reader will have observed that our arguments used dynamical structure proved in \cite{BCFT} rather than direct geometric arguments, and thus it is clear that the arguments of this paper will apply to a variety of systems other than the geodesic flow on non-positive curvature manifolds.
 We do not attempt to make an general statement abstracting the properties of the geodesic flow used in our analysis - a main point of course is the non-uniform specification structure obtained in \cite{BCFT}.
 The interested reader can infer from \S \ref{background}-\S \ref{s.main} exactly what properties are needed to obtain this Lindeberg-type CLT on periodic orbits for other systems.
 In \cite{CT19}, we defined $\lambda$-decompositions as an abstraction of the non-uniform structure enjoyed by rank one geodesic flows.
 Systems admitting this kind of structure are prime candidates for this kind of analysis.
 We note that our arguments are all given for flows, but could also be given in the simpler discrete-time case.
-In discrete-time, one advantage of our construction is that it shows how to obtain results for equilibrium states rather than MME.
+In discrete-time, one advantage of our construction is that it extends easily from the MME case to equilibrium states.